jbellogo/Notes/content/Regression.md

 # Regression

+In regression we are always modelling $Y|X$ and not just $Y$ since we are actually using the explanatory variable to fit $Y$.

 The MSE is minimized by the conditional expectation $E(Y|X)$.
 But we don't really know how to get this, so we take a step back and assume the form of $f(X)= \bm X \bm \beta + \epsilon$ in the risk minimization problem (called OLS, RSSQ) and then solve for the coefficients using matrix methods.